 Software testing is a crucial part of the product development process, and the reason for this is obvious.
 If the product released to the market has numerous bugs, it won’t attract users, while your company’s reputation will be affected.
-Even if you manage to fix the bugs and release an update very fast, the precious time will be wasted, and your software may not be able to survive the severe competition.
+Even if you manage to fix the bugs and release an update very fast, precious time will be wasted, and your software may not be able to survive the severe competition.
 That’s why it is essential to test the software throughout the entire development process — in the end, you will get a fully functional product.
 Apart from this, it is much easier to find and fix bugs gradually, than to deal with all of them at the same time after the release.
-For example to perform those tasks machine learning solutions for software testing could be very helpful.
+For example, to perform those tasks machine learning software testing could be very helpful.

 So, software testing is a critically important task, but it can be rather complicated and time-consuming.
 However, it is possible to optimize the process.
 Keep reading to learn how to do this.

 You may also find it interesting – machine learning services.